tsosea2/MarginMatch/README.md

 We evaluate the performance of our MarginMatch on four computer vision benchmarks:
 CIFAR-10, CIFAR-100, SVHN, and STL-10 using various low-resource scenarios (4 labels
 per class, 25 labels per class, 400 labels per class).
+We also test MarginMatch on ImageNet and WebVision.

 If you encounter any problems running the code please create an issue in this repository.